mono/aspnetwebstack/README.md

 When there are upstream changes you're interested in merging, fetch them but do not apply them to the tree:

-    git fetch upstream/master
+    git fetch upstream master

 You can replace 'master' with name of the remote branch you need to update from.

-To merge all upstream updates, do:
+To merge all upstream updates into master, do:

+    git checkout master
     git merge upstream/master

 followed by